AndrewAGuy/andrewaguy.github.io/content/consulting/bioengineering.md

 I am an expert in the design of vascular networks for tissue engineering: I maintain an [open-source library](/research/vascularization) for laying out vascular networks in arbitrary domains, and have years of experience using this to design networks for different manufacturing methods.
 Services that I can provide include:
-- Advice on compatibility/feasibility of manufacturing approaches (e.g. bio-ink printing, sacrificial templates + casting, photopolymerization/ablation) and cellularization strategies (e.g. casting, injection, channel-wall seeding).
+- Advice on compatibility/feasibility of [manufacturing approaches](/consulting/vascularization) (e.g. bio-ink printing, sacrificial templates + casting, photopolymerization/ablation) and cellularization strategies (e.g. casting, injection, channel-wall seeding).
-- Design of vascular networks for a given geometry and manufacturing process, or complete design of combined perfusion chamber and vascular networks based on experimental needs.
+- Design of vascular networks for a given geometry and manufacturing process, or complete design of combined perfusion chamber and vascular networks based on experimental needs (including traditional microfluidic chips for extremely small scales).
 - Analysis of sensitivity to manufacturing tolerances and vessel breakage.

 <img src="https://i.postimg.cc/8ChPSr5L/3d-printable-interpenetrating-networks.png" width="75%"/>